aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-4-release-notes/_index.md

 There are 70 improvements and fixes in this regular monthly release.
 The most notable are:

 - Added an ability to set distance between table and surrounding text.
-- Provided an ability to determine either a Run is a phonetic guide run.
+- Provided an ability to determine whether a Run is a phonetic guide run.
 - Implemented the simple way to work with series and axes of a combo charts.
 - Provided the new public properties connected to the shape relative positioning and sizing.
 - Improved accuracy and performance of color brightness calculation for automatic text color resolution in accordance with the latest versions of MS Word.